 Exemplary Petitioner Cases:

-- Laird Techs., Inc. GrafTech Int’l Holdings Inc.
+- Laird Techs., Inc. v.
+GrafTech Int’l Holdings Inc.

 Represented the petitioner in three IPR proceedings that returned Final Decisions invalidating all claims as unpatentable under Section 103.